center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 # ATT&CK Control Mappings
 This repository includes tools and data for mapping control frameworks to MITRE ATT&amp;CK.
-In addition to mapping the frameworks, it defines a common STIX2.0 representation for control frameworks &mdash; see [data format](#data-format), below.
+In addition to mapping the frameworks, it defines a common STIX2.0 representation for control frameworks &mdash; see [output data](#output-data), below.

 # Usage